Connectoids II: existence of normal trees: Characterisation via dispersed sets

 \begin{proof} \begin{description}

-\item[\labelcref{itm:normal_tree} implies \labelcref{itm:weak_normal_tree}] Straight forward. \item[\labelcref{itm:weak_normal_tree} implies \labelcref{itm:quasi_weak_normal_tree}] Straight forward. \item[\labelcref{itm:quasi_weak_normal_tree} implies \labelcref{itm:countable_union}] Let $T$ be a weak normal tree containing $U$.
+\item[\labelcref{itm:normal_tree} implies \labelcref{itm:weak_normal_tree}] Straightforward. \item[\labelcref{itm:weak_normal_tree} implies \labelcref{itm:quasi_weak_normal_tree}] Straightforward. \item[\labelcref{itm:quasi_weak_normal_tree} implies \labelcref{itm:countable_union}] Let $T$ be a tree containing $U$ such that for every $C \in \cC$ and every two $\leq_T$-incomparable elements $u, v \in C \cap V(T)$ there is $w \in C$ with $w \leq_T u, v$.
 We prove that the distance classes $D_n$ of $T$ with respect to its root are dispersed, which implies \labelcref{itm:countable_union}.
-More precisely, we show that an arbitrary necklace $N$ has finite intersection with $D_n$ for any $n \in \NN$.
+More precisely, we show that an arbitrary necklace $N$ has finite intersection with $D_n$ for every $n \in \NN$.